 There are some exceptions to the policy of accepting for review and recommendation proposals which are outside strategic priorities.
 Certain eligibility conventions have been adopted by either the SCDPS, OHSJP or the SCPSCC.
 For example, it is a longstanding internal policy of the SAA not to recommend or fund requests from law enforcement agencies for undercover buy-money.
 The reasons for these policy decisions are not germane, but these restrictions have served the program well over the years.

 The SCPSCC also can and does impose restrictions on the types of JAG subgrant funding it will approve.
-This nine-member Council was created by statute in 1993 to oversee grant programs administered by the SCDPS, OHSJP.
-Therefore, they also contribute to the strategic planning process by limiting approval in some categories of applications (e.g., the Council views JAG funds as primarily intended for direct law enforcement, prosecution, corrections, and public safety applications and has gone on record as refusing to support applications for public defender initiatives regardless of staff recommendations).
-They can also, by appropriate motion and passage of a recorded vote, set strategic priorities for the JAG program and other programs.
+This ten member Council was created by statute to oversee grant programs administered by the SCDPS, OHSJP.
+Therefore, they also contribute to the strategic planning process by limiting approval in some categories of applications (e.g., the Council views JAG funds as primarily intended for direct law enforcement, prosecution, corrections, and public safety applications and has gone on record as refusing to support applications for public defender initiatives.

 A final point of discussion in this section is how JAG funds are coordinated with state funding and other federal funding streams.
-Unfortunately, state funding of new criminal justice initiatives is far from robust due to unprecedented budget reductions suffered by all state agencies.
-This has been in direct response to South Carolina's overall state budget decreasing.
-With the exception of the JAG ARRA funding, which reached windfall proportions compared to the previous federal fiscal year allocation, there are few initiatives with which to coordinate.
-However, staff will become aware of any new state programs which have the potential to complement or compete with programs funded under JAG.
+Staff will become aware of any new state programs which have the potential to complement or compete with programs funded under JAG.
 For example, a dedicated source of body camera funding has recently been established through the state's "Body-Worn Cameras (BWC) Fund" in support of BWCs, storage, and maintenance for state and local law enforcement agencies, the Attorney General's Office, solicitors' offices, and public defenders' offices in South Carolina.
 Pursuant to the SC Code of Laws, §23-1-240, the SCPSCC has been given oversight of the funding and disbursement of the BWC Fund.
 To this end, the OHSJP has coordinated its efforts to avoid the duplication of resources among programs.